 - Choose healthy side dishes with a sweet flavor, such as sweet potatoes.

+Perhaps if you satisfy your taste buds' need for sweet flavor during your meal, you won't fall for a big dessert afterward.
 Add one of these sweet and nutritious side dishes to your meal:

 - Baked Pears with Cranberries and Walnuts